oracle-livelabs/converged/microservices-cicd/liquibase-jenkins-int/liquibase-jenkins-integration.md

         ![Webhook URL](images/webhook_url.png " ")

-     For "Where can this GitHub App be installed?" setting, check "Only on this account" option and click on "Create GitHub App"
+     For `Where can this GitHub App be installed?` setting, check `Only on this account` option and click on `Create GitHub App`

       ![Save GitHubApp](images/save_githubapp.png " ")

      > **Note:** Record the App ID to be used later.

-6. Scroll down to "Private keys" and generate a private key by clicking "Generate a private key" button (will be prompted to save, save it to a safe location).
+6. Scroll down to `Private keys` and generate a private key by clicking `Generate a private key` button (will be prompted to save, save it to a safe location).

      ![Webhook URL](images/generate_privatekey.png " ")

-7. Scroll back up the page and click "Install App" and click "Install" next to your GitHub account name.
+7. Scroll back up the page and click `Install App` and click `Install` next to your GitHub account name.

      ![Install GitHubApp](images/install_githubapp.png " ")

-     On the next screen, choose "Only select repositories" options and pick <your GitHub Repository Name>/<repo_name> from the drop down list.
+     On the next screen, choose `Only select repositories` options and pick <your GitHub Repository Name>/<repo_name> from the drop down list.

       ![Install GitHubApp Repo](images/install_githubapp_repo.png " ")